Who can purchase Saskatoon Land residential lots?

 - Only one cheque can be placed as a backup hold at a time.

 - There is no charge for putting a lot on hold.

-- A hold or renewal on a lot may be done either in person or over the phone.
+- A hold or renewal on a lot may be done by email or over the phone.

 - Renewals can only be done on the date the hold expires.

 - A hold will be allowed only if the individual is eligible to purchase the lot (i.e., has not purchased a lot from the Saskatoon Land in the last three years).

 - If you purchase the lot you have on hold, your name must appear on the Agreement for Sale.
 If holding a lot, the lot can only be sold to the person or persons to whom the hold is registered (i.e., you cannot hold for a friend or family member; if a company has the hold, it cannot be on behalf of a client).